gitops-jml/gitops-with-rhacm/README.md

 To be able to deploy a unique application to several different environments without to duplicate yaml files, we will use **kustomize** which can build a set of yaml files based on a specific directory structure separating what is common from what is specific.

-In our use case ( gitops-with-rhacm/deployables/apps/apps-group1/app1 )
+In our use case ( gitops-with-rhacm/deployables/apps/apps-group1/petclinic )
 - the **base** folder describes everything common : the different manifests and a kustomization.yaml file that lists the ones to deploy
 - the **dev** and **prod** folders define the specificities (the routes in our case) and a kustomization.yaml file describing the base location and the list of specifics

-- create the RHACM Custom resources for app2 from files\
+- create the RHACM Custom resources from files\
-`cd gitops-with-rhacm/rhacm-def/apps/apps-group1/app2; oc apply -f petclinic-prod-appli.yaml ; oc apply -f petclinic-prod-subscription.yaml ; oc apply -f petclinic-prod-placement-rule.yaml`
+`cd gitops-with-rhacm/rhacm-def/apps/apps-group1/petclinic/; oc apply -f dev
-- repeat with *prod* manifests
+- repeat with *prod* manifests in prod folder
 - change the value of the environment label for the managed cluster, using dev or prod
 - observe the deployments in RHACM console and target clusters, depending of the label value
 - test the routes